-Even though cranberries are a staple for Thanksgiving sauces they are often overlooked for more traditional sauces.
+Even though cranberries are a staple for turkey (I love this sauce when I do sous vide Thanksgiving dinner) they are often overlooked for more traditional sauces.
 Their combination of tartness and mild fruitiness is a great complement to many BBQ sauces.
-I like to serve this BBQ on a smoked and sous vided brisket.
+I like to serve this BBQ on a smoked and sous vided brisket but it's also amazing on sous vide turkey.

 The cranberry sauce is thickened with xanthan gum but you can also cook it for longer to thicken and reduce it, if you do not have xanthan gum on hand.